JUANITOss/Laptop-market-analysis/README.md

 ### Conclussions

-* The weight is directly related to the inches
+- The weight is directly related to the screen size (in inches).
-* The pricing has a lot to do with the RAM and some relation with the CPU Frequency
+- Pricing is strongly related to RAM and somewhat related to CPU frequency.
-* We would need more data in regards to pricing, as the dataset doesn't take into account other CPU/GPU features
+- More data on pricing is needed, as the dataset does not account for other CPU/GPU features.